congzw/RequireJsAngularJsRazor/readme.md

-#Demo for Razor with AngularJs
+#Demo for Razor with AngularJs and RequireJs